tberg12/ocular/README.md

 Default: 0.999999

 * `-alternateSpellingReplacementPaths`:
 Paths to Alternate Spelling Replacement files.
 If just a simple path is given, the replacements will be applied to all languages.
 For language-specific replacements, give multiple comma-separated language/path pairs: "english->rules/en.txt,spanish->rules/sp.txt,french->rules/fr.txt".
-Be sure to wrap the whole string with "quotes" if multiple languages are used.
+Be sure to wrap the whole string with "quotes".
 Any languages for which no replacements are need can be safely ignored.
 Default: No alternate spelling replacements.

 * `-insertLongS`: